perrystreetsoftware/react-native-rtmpview/README.md

 ## Implementation details and alternatives

+react-native-rtmpview is designed to use the best-of-breed RTMP playback libraries on both iOS and Android.

+### iOS
-react-native-rtmpview is based on [KSYLive](https://github.com/ksvc/KSYLive_iOS), which is a popular iOS library for video and RTMP streaming.
+On iOS, react-native-rtmpview is based on [KSYLive](https://github.com/ksvc/KSYLive_iOS), which is a popular iOS library for video and RTMP streaming.
 The complete list of options for RTMP streaming on iOS can be found [here on StackOverflow](https://stackoverflow.com/questions/43872012/ios-rtmp-streaming-library-lflivekit-vs-videocore-lib-vs-alternative), and includes:

 * [HaishinKit (formerly lf)](https://github.com/shogo4405/HaishinKit.swift) - This library does not support RTMP playback (technically it does, but only as an '[experimental feature](https://github.com/shogo4405/HaishinKit.swift/issues/358)')
 * [LaiFeng iOS Live Kit](https://github.com/LaiFengiOS/LFLiveKit) - Popular library in terms of stars (3k+) but not updated since 2016, so effectively abandoned.